kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-002-data-structure-and-data-types/02-abstract-data-type.md

 | - A `table` of formulas for each problem. |
 | - A family `tree`. |
 | - A road `network`. |

+> - This ADTs are know as `collections`.

+> - A `collection` consists of zero or more elements (objects), <br />
+    and is equipped with operations to add elements to the <br />
+    collection, or to remove elements from the collection.

+> - The elements of a given collection are typically all of the <br />
+    same type.